-If you grew up in the country, this life is your normal.
-It's only when you have a city visitor or hear a disparaging remark about rural living, that you realize the stereotypes and misunderstandings held by urbanites.
+If you grow up in the country, this life is your normal.
+It's only when you have a visitor from the city or hear a disparaging remark about rural living, that you realize the stereotypes and misunderstandings held by urbanites.
 Everything I know about city living comes from movies and television.
 The notion of living in an apartment holds no appeal.

 When the parents of our Fresh Air child visited, they were afraid to be left alone upstairs in my parents' home.
 Another time my 6'5", 300-lb Philly visitor was afraid to get out of the car on the country roads in Big Valley.
 The cliche characters in movies and on television make us look like mouth-breathing, inbred ignoramuses.
 I'd like to straighten out a few matters.

 What about intelligence and education?
 Most of us are not inbred,though I do have some distant relatives who married first-cousins.
 Also, they say the Amish need to expand the gene pool a little.